 Amazon & eBay

-On eBay, I’ve seen the selection of ceramic decorative products to be a bit bigger than Amazon containing a lot more second hand and small-time sellers.
-Amazon is a much more trustworthy source with better shipping, and that’s why my ceramic tree guide (see the review section in the menu) is based solely on products from them.
+On eBay, I’ve seen the selection of ceramic decorative products to be a bit bigger than Amazon since there are a lot more second hand and small-time sellers.
+Amazon is a much more trustworthy source with better shipping, and that’s why my ceramic tree guide is based solely on products from them.

 Thrift shop & Estate sales